vermiceli/nes-contra-us/docs/Enemy Routines.md

 already been generated, soldiers will only appear from the right, probably to make the beginning of the game slightly easier.

-Once the x position is decided, the routine will start looking for a vertical location that has a ground for the soldier to stand on.
+Once the X position is decided, the routine will start looking for a vertical location that has a ground for the soldier to stand on.
 It does this in one of 3 ways randomly to ensure soldiers are generated from multiple locations if possible.
 The 3 methods are from top of the screen to the bottom, from the